Winter in Finland.

 Outdoor life and communing with nature are close to Finns’ hearts.
 No wonder, many Finns spend their free time at their lakeside summer cottages.

-How are finns like?
+How are Finns like?

 There are many stereotypes about Finnish people: for instance, Finns are said to be shy, reversed and introvert.
 Usually Finns are straightforward; they say what they mean and they mean what they say.
 Besides, once you manage to break the ice with a Finn, you usually get a friend for a lifetime.
 Finns appreciate punctuality: 10 o’clock means 10 o’clock.
 In case of being late, please, inform about it.